hhvm/user-documentation/guides/hack/22-async/07-guidelines.md

 ## Be Liberal, but Careful, with Async

-If you are struggling as to whether your code should be async or not, you can generally start with the answer //yes// and find a reason to say //no//.
-For example, a simple //hello world// program can be made async with no performance penalty.
+If you are struggling as to whether your code should be async or not, you can generally start with the answer *yes* and find a reason to say *no*.
+For example, a simple *hello world* program can be made async with no performance penalty.
 You will likely not get any gain, but you will not get any loss -- and it is setup for any future changes that may require async.

 These two programs are, for all intents and purposes, equivalent.